 Now we can get down to business, first, you’ll have to open Reference 4 Systemwide or place a plugin instance in DAW on your master bus.
-Keep in mind if using plugin, that there are some DAW's that let you use plugin in a monitoring state, meaning that it doesn't actually affect the audio when you export it.
+Keep in mind if using the plugin, that there are some DAW's that let you use the plugin in a monitoring state, meaning that it doesn't actually affect the audio when you export it.

 When you’ve done that, this is where the paths divide for a bit.
 When using Systemwide, calibration is applied to a specific audio device through presets.
-For more information and in-depth guide to presets follow the link here.
+For more information and an in-depth guide to presets follow the link here.

 In short, setting up a preset goes as follows.
 Use the option to Add Preset at the bottom right of the Systemwide window as per the screenshot below:

 Next, you'll have to choose a calibration profile from a list of supported headphones.
-When using Systemwide in online mode, you'll have access to all of the profiles right from the our database.
-In order to access them, use the option Add Headphones from Calibration profile drop down menu.
+When using Systemwide in online mode, you'll have access to all of the profiles right from our database.
+In order to access them, use the option Add Headphones from the Calibration profile drop-down menu.

-Now browse through the list , select your headphones and select it.
-This will throw you back to "Add Preset" menu.
+Now browse through the list, select your headphones and select it.
+This will throw you back to the "Add Preset" menu.
 Now, with the calibration profile loaded, your current audio device will be loaded and default output channels will be selected for it.
 If you're new to all of this, don't worry, you don't need to change anything, but for those more advanced, you have a ton of customization available with presets.
 More on that here.

 Applying calibration on Plugin

 If you want to use Reference 4 Headphone Edition Plugin in a DAW, you’ll have to put it on the channel, which you want to calibrate (we strongly advise the main bus/track), and then open it up.
-For additional details on how to do this and in-depth guide on using our plugin in DAW, follow this link here.
+For additional details on how to do this and an in-depth guide on using our plugin in DAW, follow this link here.